Use any leftover pumpkins you may have to make your own pumpkin puree. It’s perfect for holiday baking and tastes better than canned.Jump to Recipe

 Use a pan that has high enough sides that any moisture from the pumpkins won’t drip into the oven.
 I find one half of a regular pumpkin fits well in a 9×13 glass dish.
 Turn the pumpkins over so the flesh side is down and bake for about 30-45 minutes, depending on the size of the pumpkin.
 They should be soft enough that a knife can easily press through the skin.

 Remove the pumpkin from the oven and carefully move it to a cooling rack.
 Let it cool for about an hour, then use a spoon to pull the flesh from the skin.
 The skin can then be thrown in a compost bin so you aren’t wasting any part of the pumpkin.

 Place the flesh in a blender and blend until it is smooth.
-Rarely, we have to add a very small amount of water to thin out the puree just a little bit.
+I usually have to add up to a 1/2 cup of water to the blender to get it to puree well.

 The puree will store in the refrigerator for up to one week or the freezer for up to 3 months.

 Last Updated On: September 21, 2019

 - 1 tbsp olive oil